Algorithmic Randomness and Probabilistic Laws: Alternative algorithmic notions

 Schnorr randomness has similar virtues to Martin-L\"of randomness.
 Initial segments are patternless in a strong sense, there is a natural sense in which there is no fair betting strategy, and measure one of infinite-length sequences, including all those that are Martin-L\"of random, are Schnorr random.
 (See Figure 2.)
 And as with Martin-L\"of randomness, one might use the notion of Schnorr randomness to specify a probabilistic constraining law: \begin{description} \item[$L^{\star}_{S}$:] The $\omega$-sequence of coin tosses $\langle r_1, r_2, \ldots \rangle$ is \emph{Schnorr random} with unbiased relative frequencies of heads and tails. \end{description} One might also consider an associated notion of chance here as well.
 A $\mbox{chance}^{\star}_{S}$ process behaves just like an ordinary chance process except that it can never produce an infinite sequence that fails to be Schnorr random with well-defined relative frequencies.

-While Martin-L\"of randomness provides a particularly natural notion of randomness, Schnorr randomness also has conceptual virtues.\footnote{See Downey and Griffiths (2002) for details regarding the properties of Schnorr randomness and Downey and Hirschfeldt (2010) for a description and comparison of Martin-L\"of and Schnorr randomness.} So there is a choice to make, but it is arguably a choice without empirical consequences.
+While Martin-L\"of randomness provides a particularly natural notion of randomness, Schnorr randomness also has conceptual virtues.\footnote{See Downey and Griffiths (2004) for details regarding the properties of Schnorr randomness and Downey and Hirschfeldt (2010) for a description and comparison of Martin-L\"of and Schnorr randomness.} So there is a choice to make, but it is arguably a choice without empirical consequences.

 Since there are sequences that are Schnorr random but not Martin-L\"of random, $L^{\star}_{ML}$ and $L^{\star}_{S}$ are different laws.
-That said, they are in a strong sense empirically equivalent since there is no effective procedure that would determine whether a particular sequence is Martin-L\"of random or Schnorr random but not Martin-L\"of random.\footnote{See Barrett and Huttegger (2021) for a proof.
-The notion of effective procedure here, as elsewhere in the paper when not explicitly stipulated to be otherwise, is the standard Church-Turing one.} Hence if one is limited to Turing-strength computation, one would never be able to distinguish between $L^{\star}_{ML}$ and $L^{\star}_{S}$ no matter what empirical evidence one had.
+That said, they are in a strong sense empirically equivalent since there is no effective procedure that would determine whether a particular sequence is Martin-L\"of random or Schnorr random but not Martin-L\"of random.\footnote{\x{The reason is that the set of Martin-L\"of random sequences and the set of Schnorr random but not} \x{Martin-L\"of random sequences are both \textit{tail sets}.
+In consequence, no finite sample of the sequence will determine whether it is ML random or Schnorr random but not Martin-L\"of random.
+Hence, there is no effective procedure that will determine the set to which it belongs.
+The notion of effective procedure here, as elsewhere in the paper when not explicitly stipulated to be otherwise, is the standard Church-Turing one.
+See Barrett and Huttegger (2021) for a discussion.}} Hence if one is limited to Turing-strength computation, one would never be able to distinguish between $L^{\star}_{ML}$ and $L^{\star}_{S}$ no matter what empirical evidence one had. \x{This is the computational equivalence between alternative $\star$-laws mentioned earlier.}

 The upshot is that moving from a standard probabilistic law to a probabilistic constraining law eliminates one variety of empirical underdetermination, but it reveals two others.
-First, insofar as one expects a sequence of coin tosses governed by a traditional probabilistic law $L$ to be such that one can detect no discernible pattern, one should expect law $L^\star$ to be empirically indistinguishable from $L$.
-And insofar as one is limited to Turing-strength computations, one will be unable to distinguish between different versions of $L^\star$ like $L^{\star}_{ML}$ and $L^{\star}_{S}$.
-Since Martin-L\"of randomness has the sort of properties we want and as it is arguably the standard algorithmic notion (Dasgupta 2011), we shall understand $L^{\star}$ as $L^{\star}_{ML}$.
+First, insofar as one expects a sequence of coin tosses governed by a traditional probabilistic law $L$ to be such that one can detect no discernible pattern, one should expect \x{(either kind of)} $L^\star$ to be empirically indistinguishable from $L$.
+And insofar as one is limited to Turing-strength computations, one will be unable to distinguish between different \x{algorithmic} versions of $L^\star$ like $L^{\star}_{ML}$ and $L^{\star}_{S}$.
+Since Martin-L\"of randomness has the sort of properties we want (such as the equivalence with two other intuitively correct notions of randomness), and as it is arguably the standard algorithmic notion (Dasgupta 2011), we shall understand $L^{\star}$ as $L^{\star}_{ML}$.